Thursday, November 21, 2024

 Before we get started in this process, the first step is to check if your instruments are already covered.
 It’s not uncommon for homeowners’ or renter’s insurance to cover some musical instruments in their general policies.
 Before looking for additional coverage it’s a good idea to read the fine print to see what you’re already covered for if you have either of these policies.
 There’s no reason to double up.

 These may or may not be enough for you depending upon the musician’s level.
-Typically, homeowners’ and renters’ insurance have quite a few restrictions, so a professional or aspiring musician will need something a little more specific.
+Typically, homeowners’ and renters’ insurance has quite a few restrictions, so a professional or aspiring musician will need something a little more specific.

 #2.
 Location: Where do you live and play?